rudelm/ESP8266-Sensors-InfluxDB/README.md

 # ESP8266 and InfluxDB sketches
 This is a collection of ESP8266 and DHT22 sketches I'm using in my home.
-While the `DHTInfluxDB` project was from the forked repo, the `ManagedWifiDhtInfluxDB` project is a new development up from the ground.

 # Dependencies
 - https://github.com/esp8266/Arduino